adiyerabati/Online-Retail-Segmentation/README.md

+# Problem Statement

+Retail businesses often deal with large datasets of customer transactions.
+To maximize profitability and improve customer satisfaction, it's essential to understand customer behavior and segment customers into meaningful groups based on their purchasing patterns.
+This segmentation allows businesses to:

+- **Personalize marketing strategies** (e.g., targeting high-value customers with exclusive offers).
+- **Optimize inventory** by understanding the preferences of different customer groups.
+- **Identify potential churners** to implement retention strategies.
+- **Enhance customer experience** by catering to their specific needs.

+### The task involves:

+- **Analyzing customer purchase data** (e.g., Recency, Frequency, Monetary (RFM) values).
+- **Applying clustering algorithms** such as:
+  - **K-means Clustering**: A popular partition-based clustering algorithm.
+  - **Hierarchical Clustering**: A method to form a dendrogram showing hierarchical relationships between clusters.
+- **Evaluating and comparing** the results from the clustering models to draw actionable insights.

+---

 # Online Retail Dataset Overview

 The **Online Retail** dataset contains information about online retail transactions.
 Each column in the dataset represents a different aspect of the transaction, and understanding these columns is crucial for analyzing retail performance and customer behavior.